 Jose Scharron, M.Ed.

-Previously, Jose comes to Greenleaf having formerly served in the United States Navy.
+Jose comes to Greenleaf having formerly served in the United States Navy.
 Additionally, he assisted with curriculum design for Nuova Art Studio, and served a teacher for the Department of Education and Dominican College System respectively.

-He holds a Masters in Education from Regent University in Virginia Beach, Va. as well as a Bachelors in Music from Universidad Interamericana de Puerto Rico in San Juan, P.R.
+He holds a Masters in Education from Regent University in Virginia Beach, Va. as well as a Bachelors in Music from Universidad Interamericana de Puerto Rico in San Juan, Puerto Rico.
 What inspires Jose?
 “I am inspired by people, diversity, cultures and kindness.
 It inspires me to experience the development of the human being towards the inclusion of others, uniting for a common good and developing bridges between ideas, customs, life philosophies, and cultures creating a healthy environment and improving the quality of life.’’

 Previously, Juletta comes to Greenleaf as a buyer for Phoenix International.
 Additionally, she holds extensive contracts and procurement experience in both the government and private sectors.